githubpradipta/BiteHub-Backend/README.md

 # BiteHub-Backend 🍔🚀

 **BiteHub-Backend** is backend APIs built with **Node.js** for BiteHub, an online food delivery application.
-It handles essential backend functionalities such as user authentication, restaurant and menu management, cart operations, order placement, and more.
+It handles essential backend functionalities such as user authentication, restaurant and menu management, cart operations, order placements, and more.

 ## 🚧 Project Status